 Modeling AI progress through insights

-This interactive model calculates the time it would take to reach the cumulation of all AI research, based on a guess at what percentage of AI discoveries have been made.
-The model relies on a dataset of previous AI discoveries that suggests that the rate of such discoveries has been linear since the invention of the electronic computer.
+Based on this dataset, we developed an interactive model that calculates the time it would take to reach the cumulation of all AI research, based on a guess at what percentage of AI discoveries have been made.

 Climate change and geopolitical trends